wp-plugins/nearby-now/readme.txt

 Tags: location, reviews, checkins, servicepro
 Requires at least: 2.0.2
 Tested up to: 3.3.1
-Stable tag: 1.0
+Stable tag: 1.0.1

-The Nearby Now Plugin allows you to display your recent checkins and service area heat-map.
+The Nearby Now Plugin allows you to display your recent checkins and service area heat-map on any blog post or web page via a short code.

 == Description ==